Cloud Security Posture Management (CSPM)

 storageEnsure that your Microsoft Azure Storage accounts are using Customer Managed Keys (CMKs) instead of Microsoft Managed Keys

-Google Cloud Platform checklist
+Google Cloud Platform detection rules

 Cloud ServiceChecks